*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 - 2 teaspoons is a great amount to get your cup of tea full of flavor.

 I debated whether or not to add this to the list.
-Technically this is a green tea.
+Technically this is green tea.
 But I felt like it was flowery enough to put it in.
-This Jasmine Green(*affiliate link) from Buddha Teas is one of the best I have had.

 The tea itself is made from the lavender flowers.
 Typically the leaves of the plant are used more for cooking.
 You can find good lavender teas just about anywhere.
-They are very much a mainstream tea at this point.
+Lavender tea is very much a mainstream herbal flower tea at this point.

 Steeping The Perfect Cup Of Lavender Tea